AbhinavMir/tasveer/README.md

 Please read more at <a href="https://tasveer.readthedocs.io">tasveer.readthedocs.io</a><br><hr>
 Notice: This project is still under maintainence.
 Feel free to open an issue or make a PR for improvements.
-<br><br>
-A Request for Pull Request: Please Run your Python code through a PEP8 formatter, but feel free to not do it incase you feel it decreases readability.
-Also, try to optimize performance whenever you can and include the *Zen of Python* in your code (or life!).

 <br><hr>
 # Tasveer
 A Python Package to help you quickly download a few images for testing/validation purposes.